Tcl CFFI package (v2.0b1)

 Various points to note about type aliases:

 For convenience, the package provides the ::cffi::alias load command which defines some standard C type aliases like size_t as well as some platform-specific type aliases such as HANDLE on Windows.
+These are all loaded in the ::cffi scope.

 Currently defined type aliases can be listed with the ::cffi::alias list command and removed with ::cffi::alias delete.